Eonasdan/tempus-dominus/README.md

 * Please indicate which version of the picker you are using (this can be found at the top of any included file)

 ## Where do you use this?
 I'd love to know if your public site is using this plugin and list your logo on the documentation site.
-Please email me `eonasdan at outlook dot com`.
-Do not submit issue/feature request to this email, they will be **ignored**.
+Please email me `me at eonasdan dot com`.

+##Priority support is available at an hourly rate.
+If you have an urgent request, bug or need installation help, please contact me at `me at eonasdan dot com` for a quote.

 ## [Installation instructions](http://eonasdan.github.io/bootstrap-datetimepicker/Installing/)